KazimRaza6/Rock-Paper-Scissor/README.md

 Welcome to the Rock Paper Scissors game!
 This project is a simple implementation of the classic Rock Paper Scissors game using Python and the Tkinter library.

-Features:\n
+Features:
-Play against the computer\n
+Play against the computer
-Simple and intuitive graphical user interface (GUI)\n Displays the result of each round\n
+Simple and intuitive graphical user interface (GUI) Displays the result of each round
-Keeps track of the score\n
+Keeps track of the score

-Usage\n
+Usage
-Click on one of the buttons (Rock, Paper, or Scissors) to make your choice.\n The computer will randomly select its choice.\n
+Click on one of the buttons (Rock, Paper, or Scissors) to make your choice.
+The computer will randomly select its choice.
-The result of the round (win, lose, or draw) will be displayed.\n The score will be updated after each round.\n
+The result of the round (win, lose, or draw) will be displayed.
+The score will be updated after each round.

-Learning Experience\n
+Learning Experience
 While working on this project, I learned how to use the Tkinter library to create a GUI in Python.
-This involved:\n
+This involved:

-Designing the game layout\n
+Designing the game layout
-Handling user inputs through button clicks\n Implementing game logic to determine the winner\n Updating the GUI based on game state\n
+Handling user inputs through button clicks Implementing game logic to determine the winner Updating the GUI based on game state